Nuggets219/neonnuggs/README.md

 # neonnuggs
 A custom theme for Everything2, made by yours truly.
-Mostly.
+Somewhat.

 A (not too heavily modified) version of Dim Jukka Emulation.
 All props to the creators of that.
 I mostly just recoloured it.